-- Packet protocols: What "language" an attempted connection is speaking to carry its message.
-Among the networking protocols that hosts use to "talk" with each other, TCP/IP is the primary protocol used to communicate across the internet and within intranet/sub-networks.
-Other standard protocols include IMCP and UDP.
+- Packet protocols: What ‘language’ an attempted connection is speaking to carry its message.
+Among the networking protocols that hosts use to ‘talk’ with each other, TCP/IP protocols are primarily used to communicate across the internet and within intranet/sub-networks.

 - Application protocols: Common protocols include HTTP, Telnet, FTP, DNS, and SSH.

 Source and destination are communicated by internet protocol (IP) addresses and ports.
 IP addresses are unique device names for each host.
 Ports are a sub-level of any given source and destination host device, similar to office rooms within a larger building.
 Ports are typically assigned specific purposes, so certain protocols and IP addresses using uncommon ports or disabled ports can be a concern.

 By using these identifiers, a firewall can decide if a data packet attempting a connection is to be discarded—silently or with an error reply to the sender—or forwarded.